ignacioportigliatti/cbtemplate-next/plugin/next-revalidate/README.txt

 Yes, the plugin automatically detects and handles revalidation for custom post types and taxonomies.

+= Does this work with Advanced Custom Fields (ACF)? =

+Yes!
+The plugin includes full ACF integration.
+When enabled in settings, it will trigger revalidation whenever:
+* Any ACF field is updated on posts, pages, or custom post types
+* ACF options pages are modified
+* ACF field groups are created, updated, or deleted

+This ensures your Next.js site stays in sync with all your custom field content.

 == Changelog ==

+  = 1.0.5 =
+* Added: Advanced Custom Fields (ACF) integration
+* Added: ACF field-level revalidation support
+* Added: ACF options pages revalidation
+* Added: ACF field groups revalidation
+* Added: Settings option to enable/disable ACF revalidation
-  = 1.0.1 =
+* Enhanced: Better handling of different content types in Next.js API = 1.0.1 =
 * Fix: Register AJAX actions for manual revalidation
 * Fix: Normalize Next.js site URL in settings (remove trailing slash)